Skin cancer

 Decreasing exposure to ultraviolet radiation and the use of sunscreen appear to be effective methods of preventing melanoma and squamous-cell skin cancer.
 It is not clear if sunscreen affects the risk of basal-cell cancer.
 Nonmelanoma skin cancer is usually curable.
 Treatment is generally by surgical removal but may, less commonly, involve radiation therapy or topical medications such as fluorouracil.
 Treatment of melanoma may involve some combination of surgery, chemotherapy, radiation therapy and targeted therapy.
 In those people whose disease has spread to other areas of the body, palliative care may be used to improve quality of life.
 Melanoma has one of the higher survival rates among cancers, with over 86% of people in the UK and more than 90% in the United States surviving more than 5 years.

 Skin cancer is the most common form of cancer, globally accounting for at least 40% of cancer cases.
 The most common type is nonmelanoma skin cancer, which occurs in at least 2–3 million people per year.
-This is a rough estimate, however, as good statistics are not kept.
+This is a rough estimate; good statistics are not kept.
 Of nonmelanoma skin cancers, about 80% are basal-cell cancers and 20% squamous-cell skin cancers.
 Basal-cell and squamous-cell skin cancers rarely result in death.
 In the United States, they were the cause of less than 0.1% of all cancer deaths.
 Globally in 2012, melanoma occurred in 232,000 people and resulted in 55,000 deaths.
 White people in Australia, New Zealand and South Africa have the highest rates of melanoma in the world.
-The three main types of skin cancer have become more common in the last 20 to 40 years, especially regions where the population is predominantly White.
+The three main types of skin cancer have become more common since late 20th century, especially in regions where the population is predominantly white.

 Classification

-There are three main types of skin cancer: basal-cell skin cancer (basal-cell carcinoma) (BCC), squamous-cell skin cancer (squamous-cell carcinoma) (SCC) and malignant melanoma.
+There are three main types of skin cancer: basal-cell skin cancer (basal-cell carcinoma) (BCC), squamous-cell skin cancer (squamous-cell carcinoma) (SCC) and melanoma.

 Basal-cell carcinomas are most commonly present on sun-exposed areas of the skin, especially the face.
 They rarely metastasize and rarely cause death.
 They are easily treated with surgery or radiation.
 Squamous-cell skin cancers are also common, but much less common than basal-cell cancers.
 They metastasize more frequently than BCCs.
-Even then, the metastasis rate is quite low, with the exception of SCC of the lip, ear, and in people who are immunosuppressed.
+Even then, the metastasis rate is quite low, with the exception of SCC of the lip or ear, and in people who are immunosuppressed.
 Melanoma are the least frequent of the three common skin cancers.
-They frequently metastasize, and potentially cause death once they spread.
+They frequently metastasize, and can cause death once they spread.